tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ['tim', 'sally', 'anne'].forEach(person=> console.log('hello ' + person))
 ```

-Note that whatever value the expression on the right-hand side of the arrow evaluates to is implicitly returned:
+Note that whatever value the expression on the right-hand side of the arrow evaluates to is implicitly returned.
+Here, we use the `map` array method to create a new array from applying the provided function to each element:

 ```javascript
 ['tim', 'sally', 'anne'].map(person=> "hello " + person)